CINPLA/edNEGmodel_analysis/README.md

-# An electrodiffusive neuron-extracellular-glia model with somatodendritic interactions
+# An electrodiffusive neuron-extracellular-glia model for exploring the genesis of slow potentials in the brain

-This code was used to produce the results presented in Sætra et al. 202X: [..].
+This code was used to produce the results presented in Sætra et al. 202X:

 # Installation